umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 ![Workflows](images/workflows.png)

-Inside the folder, we find that a new YAML file has been created with the default settings that was added in the Azure Portal.
-In this case, this file will need to be configured so it fits into your set up.
+Inside the folder, we find that the YAML file has been created with the default settings from the Azure Portal.
+The file will need to be configured so it fits into your set up.

 8. Pull down the new file and folder, so you can work with the YAML file on your local machine.
 9. Configure it to work with our Umbraco Deploy installation.